 Our results of operations could be adversely affected by general conditions in the global economy and in the global financial markets.
-The COVID-19 pandemic has caused extreme volatility and disruptions in the capital and credit markets.
+For example, the COVID-19 pandemic has caused extreme volatility and disruptions in the capital and credit markets.
+In addition, Russia's invasion of Ukraine may lead to a prolonged, adverse impact on global economic, social and market conditions.
 A severe or prolonged economic downturn could result in a variety of risks to our business, including weakened demand for our product candidates and our ability to raise additional capital when needed on acceptable terms, if at all.
 A weak or declining economy could also strain our suppliers, possibly resulting in supply disruption, or cause delays in payments for our services by third-party payors or our collaborators.
+For example, while we do not have any current operations in Ukraine or Russia, we do not know the extent to which Russia's invasion of Ukraine could impact any of our current suppliers and their ability to provide us with supplies and services.
 Any of the foregoing could harm our business and we cannot anticipate all of the ways in which the current economic climate and financial market conditions could adversely impact our business, financial condition, results of operations and prospects.